 With Jersey Camper Hire, you can create your own adventures in the freedom of a VW Campervan, fully equipped with everything you need for a comfortable stay.
 There are three different campsites in Jersey for you to park up for the night, but in the day, the island is your oyster and you can explore the charming island roads to your heart’s content.

 The Ayush Wellness Spa is part of the Hotel de France on St Saviour’s Hill and is the perfect place for relaxation and restoration.
-The spa not only has an infinity pool, a hydrotherapy pool with a jacuzzi, hot and cold plunge pools, sauna and steam room, but also has a range of authentic Ayurvedic therapies and luxurious spa treatments where you and your significant other can truly relax and unwind.
+The spa not only has an infinity pool, a hydrotherapy pool with a jacuzzi, hot and cold plunge pools, a sauna and a steam room, but also has a range of authentic Ayurvedic therapies and luxurious spa treatments where you and your significant other can truly relax and unwind.

 The Blue Note Bar is the place to go in town for high-quality original music with some of the island’s most talented musicians.
 In the centre of St Helier, the classic Victorian-style bar will serve up your favourite drinks before you snuggle up into a booth and let the music lead the night from there.
 Later into the night, you may want to get up and have a dance on the dancefloor.
 However you choose to enjoy the music, the Blue Note Bar is the place to be.